-- · Via the load output terminals. - · Via the TX port together with a VE.Direct TX digital output cable.
-Also see the TX port settings [24] chapter for more details.
+• Via the TX port together with a VE.Direct TX digital output cable.
+Also see the TX port settings [23] chapter for more details.

-The streetlight algorithm is always applied in conjunction with the settings as configured in the Load output menu:

-- If the streetlight is disabled, then the (virtual) load output is controlled only by the configuration as made in the load output menu. - If streetlight is enabled, then it's an AND function: the load output will be on when both the conditions made in the Load output menu are satisfied as well as the streetlight settings.
+The streetlight algorithm is always applied in conjunction with the settings as configured in the Load output menu: If the streetlight is disabled, then the (virtual) load output is controlled only by the configuration as made in the load output menu.
+If streetlight is enabled, then it's an AND function: the load output will be on when both the conditions made in the Load output menu are satisfied as well as the streetlight settings.
 Otherwise, it's off.
 Make sure that load output setting is set to "Always on" or to "BatteryLife".
 Do not set it to "Always off" as this will result in the light being always off.
 For more configurable voltage levels to force the light off, the other load output options can also be used.